 Figure - Add Server Connection

-Note: If you are using MySQL or Solid the appropriate driver needs to be added.
+Note: If you are using DMBS for which there is no bundled driver, the appropriate driver needs to be added.
 Click on the Plus sign next to the Driver field and proceed to Adding (Java Database Connectivity) JDBC Driver.

 Figure - Connection Test Successful